Dacc-312/WRO-FE-CYBER-TRALALA/README.md

 * `models` is for the files for models used by 3D printers produce the vehicle elements - Contiene los modelos 3D utilizados para imprimir piezas para nuestro vehiculo.
 * `other` is for other files which can be used to understand how to prepare the vehicle for the competition.
 It includes datasets, hardware specifications, communication protocols descriptions, links for buying, etc - Contiene especificaciones de hardware, protocolos de comunicacion, links de compra y otros.

-## Robot construction info / informacion sobre la construccion y funcionamiento del robot?
+## Robot construction info / informacion sobre la construccion y funcionamiento del robot

 Mobility management / Manejo de movilidad